Body of 1930s gangster John Dillinger to be exhumed

-INDIANAPOLIS (AP) — The body of notorious 1930s gangster John Dillinger is expected to be exhumed from an Indianapolis cemetery in September more than 85 years after he was killed by FBI agents outside a Chicago theater.
+INDIANAPOLIS (AP) — The body of notorious 1930s gangster John Dillinger is expected to be exhumed in September from a concrete-encased grave at an Indianapolis cemetery more than 85 years after he was killed by FBI agents outside a Chicago theater.

+The upcoming exhumation could put to rest conspiracy theories suggesting that the violent criminal some people considered a folk hero during the height of the Great Depression isn’t even buried in his marked grave.

 The Indiana State Department of Health approved a permit July 3 sought by Dillinger’s nephew, Michael C. Thompson, to have the body exhumed from Crown Hill Cemetery and reinterred there.

+“The main fear was that someone would come in and dig up the grave and either desecrate the corpse or steal it,” Sutton said.
+“The Dillingers had actually been offered money to ‘lend out’ his body for exhibits, so they were concerned.”

+She added that she hopes the exhumation ends lingering speculation that Dillinger isn’t even buried beneath all that concrete, and confirms his sister’s identification of her brother’s body.

 The Indianapolis-born Dillinger was one of America’s most notorious criminals.
-He and his gang pulled off a bloody string of bank robberies across the Midwest in the 1930s.
-The FBI says that Dillinger’s gang killed 10 people, but Dillinger was never convicted of murder.
+The FBI says Dillinger’s gang killed 10 people as they pulled off a bloody string of bank robberies across the Midwest in the 1930s.

+Dillinger was never convicted of murder and he was considered a folk hero by some during his gang’s violent rise amid the Great Depression as banks were failing, others were limiting withdrawals and many Americans had lost homes and farms to foreclosure, Sutton said.

+“So somebody who had, as maybe people would say now, ‘Stuck it to the banker’ would easily become a folk hero,” she said.
+“He was also known by some people to be very polite even while he was stealing.
+It’s an odd combination.”

 Dillinger was awaiting trial in the slaying of an East Chicago police officer when he escaped from jail in Crown Point, Indiana, in March 1934 with a gun carved out of wood.
 While on the run, he underwent plastic surgery to alter his face and was said to have tried to remove his fingerprints with acid.